MustacheFinim/MustacheFinim/README.md

 - 👋 Hi, I’m @MustacheFinim
 - 👀 I’m interested in computaçao
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programaçao
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on computaçao e natureza
-- 📫 How to reach me ...
+- 📫 How to reach me rafael.andrade.moraes@escola.pr.gov.br

 <!---
 MustacheFinim/MustacheFinim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.